Interview by Rocio Frausto

 This suit has pretty dense neural-connectivity compared to previous suits, so in the diagnostic for the Mark 42 HUD, I wanted to show the multivariate ways that Stark’s computer, Jarvis, reads and interprets his neural signals.

-I had a lot of fun researching this type of stuff for different films.
+I had a lot of fun researching the materials for different films.
 And I found that in any neural-based interface, bio-feedback is important, so that you know your thoughts are being interpreted correctly.
-So I designed the ring at the left to show various streams and allows Stark to fine tune his thought process if needed for a clearer read.
+So I designed the ring at the left to show various streams and allows Stark to refine his thought process if needed for a clearer read.

 At the bottom left I created panels showing what’s called ‘cortex-unfolding’, a way of digitally flattening the folds of the cortex so that signals are more accurate, such as with cortical surface based analysis.
 Another panel shows basic functional and structural neuroimaging, and a third maps signal correlations from the various neuro-sensors placed in and around Stark’s brain.